Mirrasol/Studies-Projects/README.md

 2) `"flask-practice"`: a general tutorial about working with Flask, by S. Balakirev;

 3) `"avito-testing"`: an old testing assignment for Avito, provided by Hexlet;

+4) `linux-admin`: a basic Linux administration course, from Stepik;